 Cauldron Development (2007-present)

-We have been working with Cauldron Development (http://www.cauldrondevelopment.com/) to rewrite the FAH server code from scratch.
-This should make our code much more reliable and easier to extend.
-This is the software foundation for the next 10 years of the Folding@home project.
+Joseph Coffland of Cauldron Development LLC has rewritten the FAH server and client code from scratch.
+This has made our code more reliable, easier to extend and has provided the software foundation for the next 10 years of the Folding@home project.
+Cauldron Development continues to support Folding@home and to develop new software for the project.

 We’ve gotten design help from Stonehopper (http://stonehopper.com/) in our web page revamping that was released in 2012.